We use cookies to ensure that we give you the best experience on our website. View our Privacy Policy for more information.

 Buildings surrounded by mountains in Cao Bang City, Vietnam

-If you spend the night in Cao Bang ity, you can take the Hoa Binh Bus directly to the waterfall in the morning.
+If you spend the night in Cao Bang city, you can take the Hoa Binh Bus directly to Ban Gioc Waterfall in the morning.
 This is a small yellow bus that travels for about 2 hours and departs every 30 minutes.
-It runs from 5:30am to 4:30pm and costs 3 USD.
-You can return to Cao Bang City on the same bus.
+It runs from 5:20am to 5:10pm and costs 105,000vnd ($4).
+You can return to Cao Bang city on the same bus.

 Ban Gioc waterfall in Cao Bang, Vietnam